 Skyhawk Men's Basketball | Anthony Stewart - Associate Head Coach

-Anthony Stewart is in his first season as the UT Martin associate head coach under Heath Schroyer.
+Anthony Stewart is in his second season as the UT Martin associate head coach under Heath Schroyer.

-Stewart, 43, has spent the last two seasons at Ohio University in Athens, Ohio.
+Stewart, 44, spent two seasons at Ohio University in Athens, Ohio before venturing to UT Martin.
 The Bobcats went 49-22 in Stewart’s tenure, which included a pair of postseason appearances.

 While at Ohio, Stewart helped sign Maurice Ndour (top 100 junior college player, second team All-MAC and National Mid Major Player of the Week on Feb.
 3, 2014), Travis Wilkins (junior college All-American), Tariq Owens (top 100 player out of high school) and Nehemias Morrilo (member of the Dominican National Team).